juicermv/GTA-GPS-Redux/README.md

 # WARNING
 This branch is purely experimental and **has not been tested**.
 Compile at your own accord.
-Made possible by @jandlapuk.
+Made possible by [@jandlapuk].

 # GTA SA GPS Reudx